ajv-validator/ajv/README.md

 You can add additional formats and replace any of the formats above using [addFormat](#api-addformat) method.

-The option `unknownFormats` allows to change the behaviour in case an unknown format is encountered - Ajv can either ignore them (default now) or fail schema compilation (will be the default in 5.0.0).
+The option `unknownFormats` allows to change the behaviour in case an unknown format is encountered - Ajv can either fail schema compilation (default) or ignore it (default in versions before 5.0.0).
+You also can whitelist specific format(s) to be ignored.
+See [Options](#options) for details.

 You can find patterns used for format validation and the sources that were used in [formats.js](https://github.com/epoberezkin/ajv/blob/master/lib/compile/formats.js).